MMaquet/signal-inference-optimization/concepts.md

 ---

-## 8. Diagnostic Methodology
+## 9. Diagnostic Methodology

 The three-thesaurus framework defines the diagnostic foundation of SIO practice.

 It measures the gap between what an organization believes it signals, what it actually signals, and what probabilistic systems reconstruct from that signal.

+### Thesaurus layers

 - **Projected thesaurus** — the conceptual vocabulary an organization believes it is communicating.
 Reflects strategic intent and self-perception.
 - **Expressed thesaurus** — the conceptual vocabulary actually present in the informational corpus, both endogenous and controlled exogenous.
 Reflects what is genuinely available to probabilistic systems for reconstruction.
 - **Machine thesaurus** — the conceptual vocabulary effectively reconstructed by LLMs, extracted through systematic multi-model, multi-run interrogation.

-**Diagnostic gaps**
+### Diagnostic gaps

 - Gap between projected and expressed thesaurus reveals internal incoherence — editorial drift, terminological fragmentation, or misalignment between intent and production.

 - Gap between expressed and machine thesaurus reveals signal failure — inference drift, chunking loss, or dilution through retrieval and reconstruction.

 - The projected thesaurus is never compared directly to the machine thesaurus.
 The expressed corpus is the only observable and actionable terrain.

-**Foundational principle**
+### Foundational principle

 The objective is not measurement for its own sake.
+It is corrective.

-It is to ensure that the concepts, relationships, and meaning present in the projected and expressed thesaurus survive the LLM pipeline — chunking, embedding, retrieval, reranking, and generation — and emerge intact in the machine thesaurus.
+The goal is to ensure that the concepts, relationships, and meaning present in the projected and expressed thesaurus survive the inference pipeline — chunking, embedding, retrieval, reranking, and generation — and emerge intact in the machine thesaurus.

 Signal structure is not sufficient.
 Signal survival through transformation is the standard.

 ---